-- Review and amend the zoning code to revise the definition of "family" to ensure that this does not create constraints on persons with disabilities - Review and amend the zoning code to revise the regulations pertaining to group homes (also known as community care facilities) to ensure that these regulations do not create constraints on persons with disabilities and to allow group homes for 7 or more persons in all residential zones and other housing types of the same form - If additional standards for group homes are deemed necessary as part of this review, such standards shall be objective and have clear parameters for review and approval
+- Review and amend the zoning code to revise the definition of "family" in the zoning code and consider adopting an ordinance to ensure that updates this does not create constraints on persons with disabilities - Review and amend the zoning code to revise the regulations pertaining to group homes (also known as community care facilities) to ensure that these regulations do not create constraints on persons with disabilities and to allow group homes for 7 or more persons in all residential zones and other housing types of the same form - If additional standards for group homes as may be are deemed necessary to maintain compliance with state law.

+The firstas part of this review, such standards shall be completed by 2024. objective and have clear parameters for review and approval

-- Continue to implement the reasonable accommodation process and proactively inform applicants about the reasonable accommodation process when appropriate - Re-establishment of the Home Repair and Improvement (Handyworker) grants for lower-income households that may be used for accessibility improvements by 2025 or establishment of an alternative equivalent program - Seek to provide minor home improvement and repair services through the City's existing work with Jewish Family Service of Los Angeles, and seek to ensure that 25% of the households served by this program are low-income households. - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.
+- Continue to implement the reasonable accommodation process and proactively inform applicants about the reasonable accommodation process when appropriate. - Re-establishment of the Home Repair and Improvement (Handyworker) grants for lower-income households that may be used for accessibility improvements by 2025-or establishment of an alternative equivalent program - Seek to provide minor home improvement and repair services through the City's existing work with Jewish Family Service of Los Angeles, and seek to ensure that 25% of the households served by this program are low-income households. - Alternatively, if the City is unable to establish a program or partner to provide these services, the City commits to provide funding to subsidize eligible repairs.